Conference attendee guidelines and code of conduct

 Registration

 Everyone attending the meeting needs to register for the conference, including oral presenters, poster presenters, keynote speakers, and other participants.
-Early-bird registration and abstract submission are now open.
-The deadline for abstract submissions is 15 August 2025.
-Late registration will be effective starting 2 August 2025.
+Early-bird registration closed on 1 August 2025.
+Late registration is now effective.
+The deadline for abstract submissions was 15 August 2025.

 Program